El-Ezio/Blue-Team/CTF/Investigating Windows/readme.md

 As in the description of this room says,there is a infected windows machince and you need to look inside it to understans what hacker did.<br>

 Lets dig in🪏 <br>

+1) The first one no need to mention it,it can be ezly find out.<br>

+2) to this better to check out old friend,"Event viewer" <br>

+3) When you find the second answer,you can also find the date  of last login.